abhishekabhi789/Home_Remote/README.md

 ]
   ```

-Host address should be whitelisted on `chrome://flags/#unsafely-treat-insecure-origin-as-secure` to install as PWA and use voice commands.
+Host address should be whitelisted on `chrome://flags/#unsafely-treat-insecure-origin-as-secure` to install as PWA and to use voice commands.

 ## Libraries Used: